Darshan1800/e-Hospital/README.md

  ```
  $ python manage.py runserver
  ```
+## <h3>Future work</h3>
+ Right now our website is stable for PC and Phones , we are working on making it responsive for all the devices.
+Fecthing the loaction via gps is also under consideration.<br>
  ## <h2>Team members <h2>
   - Darshan S Bharadwaj :- https://github.com/Darshan1800
   - Manoj M             :- https://github.com/manu042k
   - Yogeshwar K         :- https://github.com/YogeshwarK30
   - Vikram R            :- https://github.com/VikramR3